-Muscle: The Anti-Aging Secret Few Discuss
+Muscle and Sarcopenia: The Anti-Aging Secret Few Discuss (2024)

 From a young age, we are encouraged to save for retirement, investing in our financial future to ensure a comfortable and fulfilling later life.
 What if we could also invest in our future health with the same diligence?
 Enter skeletal muscle, the often-overlooked organ of longevity.